SekharSunkara6/Accredian-FE-Task/README.md

 - **Referral Form**: The popup modal contains a referral form designed to capture all necessary details about the referrer and the referee.
 The form fields include:
   - Referrer's Name
   - Referrer's Email
+  - Referral Detail's
-  - Referee's Name
+  - Referrer Name
-  - Referee's Email
+  - Referrer Email
-  - Course to Refer
-  - Additional Comments (optional)

 ### Design Considerations